In addition to the CHRP, CHRL and CHRE, HRPA has three honorary designations:

 The differences among the three designations are as follows:

-- The FCHRP is available only to members that have a CHRP.
+- The FHRPA is available to all designated members

 - The EHRP is restricted to those individuals who do not have a CHRP.
 The EHRP will also be available to those individuals who are not members of HRPA, or individuals who may not have worked primarily as HR professionals.